Traackr/formaat/README.md

 Easily format a number to fit in a given space (number of characters).

+Tested on IE11+, Safari, Firefox, and Chrome.
 Compatible with Require.js/AMD and NodeJS.

 ## Usage